Trimont, Minnesota

-Trimont was once two different towns, platted by competing railroads.
-The two towns were Triumph, to the east, and Monterey to the west.
-These towns joined, using the first letters in each town's name, to form what is today known as Trimont.
-This gives Trimont the unique characteristic of two separate Main Street business districts which are on the same street, yet placed approximately a half-mile apart.
+History

-The yearly summer festival has been known as Town & Country Days, FunFest, and the Chocolate Festival.
-In 2011, the planning committee decided to go back to the name FunFest.
-Trimont FunFest is always held the second Saturday in July.
-FunFest showcases local talent for its live entertainment, along with games, sporting competitions, contests, a silent auction, a parade, a community church service, and a variety of food.
+Trimont was once two separate villages, platted by competing railroads.
+The two towns were Triumph to the east, and Monterey to the west.
+In a 1959 referendum, the two towns voted to merge, using the first letters from each town's name to form, originally "Tri-Mont", and later simplified to "Trimont".
+As a result of the merger, Trimont has the unique characteristic of two separate Main Street business districts which are on the same street, yet located approximately a half-mile apart.